 Challenge Route – 78.02 km

 You can participate in The Ride For Clean Energy as part of a riding team.
-There must be a minimum of 5 riders to a team, and each team will be competing each other for most money fundraised.
+Please check with your local health authorities to determine what the maximum allowance is for outdoor sports activities.
 The team that wins earns a spot on the RFCE Teams Trophy as well as a gift prize.
 Registering as a team is perfect for businesses, students and social groups.
 If you wish to register as a team, please indicate which team you would like to ride with in the registration form.